Mirantis/compliance/README.md

 The [Compliance Masonry](https://github.com/opencontrol/compliance-masonry/) command-line tool is required to generate SSP documentation based on the pre-written Docker EE narratives in this repository.
 You can either download and run the Compliance Masonry tool directly from your local workstation or run it with Docker.

-In order to meet all of the applicable security controls included in this repository, you must have installed all of the components of Docker Enterprise Edition Advanced.
+In order to satisfy the entirety of applicable security controls included in this repository, you must have installed all of the components of Docker Enterprise Edition Advanced.
 This includes Docker EE Engine, Docker Trusted Registry and Universal Control Plane.
 Each component is associated with a single `component.yaml` text file which contains the pre-written security narratives.
 These components, and the versions at which the security narratives are currently based, are listed in the table below:

 |Component Name|Folder|Version|
 |--------------|------|-------|